 HOS: What is It?

-Hours of service (HOS) is “the maximum amount of time drivers can be on duty”, according to FMCSA.
+Hours of service (HOS) sets the maximum amount of time drivers can be on duty according to FMCSA.
 This includes driving time and rest periods.
 HOS regulations apply to all interstate and intrastate commercial vehicle drivers.

 The final HOS rule was published in December 2011.
 The primary goal of HOS regulations is to reduce driver fatigue and improve highway safety.